-- Active military students taking classes at only Camp Pendleton - Student in Community Services Seminars - Worksite Education training for company employees only. - Non-credit classes at sites other than at the San Marcos Campus and the Escondido Center.
+- · Active military students taking classes only at Camp Pendleton - Students in Community Services Seminars - · Worksite Education training for company employees only. - Non-credit classes at sites other than at the San Marcos Campus and the Escondido Center.

-The current Student Health Fee is \$12 for the Fall and Spring semesters and \$9 per Summer session.
+The current Student Health Fee is \$15 for the Fall and Spring semesters and \$11 per Summer session.
 The fee is subject to change.